 "I notice two names missing from that list."

-She nodded.
 "I think we both know why Spock isn't on that list.
 And you and I were never friends."

 "No, we weren't."

 She didn't like the resignation in his voice.
 "You were good to me.
 I respected you.
 I liked you.
 I loved serving under you.
 You're a good man.
 And a great captain.
 But I don't know you.
 And you don't know me."

 He didn't say anything.
 Not to agree and also not to contradict.
 He didn't move at all.

 She pushed her shoulder into him, trying to give him something back.
 "And that's what I'm afraid of, Jim.
 That despite that, I'll run right to you.
 And you'll run right to me.
 Because we're two lonely, burnt out people who are having a wonderful time together."
 She looked at him.
 "Because you're handsome and warm, and I want you.
 I do.
 But I don't know you."

 He turned to look at her.
 "You're right.
 You're absolutely right."